Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Universality of a bunch external fields

 We will now argue that in the asymptotic limit $\gamma \rightarrow \infty $ the problem has a simple solution.

-The main conclusion we can draw from the previous consideration is that at the distance of several bunch radii, the electric field of the bunch is independent of the transverse geometry of the bunch.
+The main conclusion that we can draw from the previous consideration is that at a distance of several bunch radii, the electric field of the bunch is independent of the transverse geometry of the bunch.
 Without loss of generality let consider again a bunch with a circular cross section.
-The distribution $J(z)$ can be well approximated by a histogram $J_\ui = q\beta c \lambda_\ui$, as shown in Figure~\ref{fig3}b.
-Let imagine the bunch be a set of layers with a thickness of $\Delta z_\ui$.
+The distribution $J(z)$ can be well approximated by a histogram $J_\ui = q\beta c \lambda_\ui$, as shown in Fig.~\ref{fig3}(b).
+Let us imagine that the bunch is a set of layers with a thickness of $\Delta z_\ui$.
 Suppose that in the transverse direction particles are distributed uniformly and the linear particle density varies from one layer to the next in accordance with $\lambda_i$.
 Thus, each layer is a cylinder with a uniform particle density acting as an independent field source.
-The complete field of the bunch is a sum of elementary field sources (\ref{s1-19})
+The complete field of the bunch is a sum of elementary field sources (\ref{s1-19}) \beq E(r,z) = \kappa\frac{2q}{r}\sum_{\ui} \Big [\theta(z-z_\ui)-\theta(z-z_\ui- \Delta z_\ui) \Big ]\lambda_\ui = \kappa\frac{2q}{r}\lambda (z,t). \eeq Here we have used